-Mary Beth and Fred have dreamed of owning a bed and breakfast ever since Mary Beth's parents sold the family's Victorian rooming house in Cape May, New Jersey over 25 years ago.
+Mary Beth and Fred have dreamed of owning a bed and breakfast ever since Mary Beth's parents sold the family's Victorian rooming house in Cape May, New Jersey over 35 years ago.
 As newlyweds, Fred and Mary Beth just couldn't afford it.

-Life in The City On the Treadmill
+Life in the City on a Treadmill

 The dream lay dormant as Fred pursued a career climbing the corporate ladder and Mary Beth raised their three boys.
 Fred developed, marketed and managed luxury communities and taught college around the country.
 With all the moves, the clan became avid home remodelers and renovators.

 In 1998 Mary Beth went back to school to get her teaching certificate.
 Fred had become tired of the politics and pressure of the corporate world reaching the Executive VP rung.
-They moved to southern Colorado where Fred taught marketing (consumer behavior, advertising) at a state college.
-Mary Beth began elementary school teaching, and Fred did development and marketing consulting over the internet.
-Check out an online article he wrote, Success: A Lengthy Journey or State of Mind.

-Escape to the Country and A Simpler Way of Life
+Escape to the Country and a Simpler Way of Life

 In 2001 the family moved from Sarasota, Florida to Dahlonega, Georgia looking for the simple life in a small college town in the North Georgia mountains and wine country.